In celebration of our 7th wedding anniversary, Ren and I flew to Siem Reap this December, to go tomb raiding in Angkor Wat.

 The lovely passenger. ♥

-With Ren not being so temple-crazy, she opted for just the one-day pass.
-For the casual temple-goer, I’d say that the three-day pass is perfect.
-It’s good for the entire week, so you can choose on which days you’d like to allocate those visits.
-Here are the ticket prices as of April 2017:
+If you’re only in Siem Reap for a day or don’t care too much about temples, then the one-day pass is fine.
+For a more complete experience that doesn’t feel too rushed, then the three-day pass is perfect.
+It’s good for the entire week so you can choose on which days you’d like to allocate those visits.
+Here are the ticket prices as of April 2021:

 One day – USD 37